pfmoore/datasette-standalone/README.md

 ### Manual usage

 Download the relevant zipfile for your architecture from the project release area.
 Unpack it into a directory of your choice.

-You can now run datasette using the extracted `python.exe` as `python -m datasette`.
+The `datasette` binary is in the `Scripts` subdirectory of the unpacked archive.

 ### Installation with scoop